Granola is a food group I eat often. I eat it most days sprinkled on yogurt or I sometimes just snack on it throughout the day.

 It ONLY resembles birdseed because I grind mine up a bit to reduce the big grains of oatmeal.
 You wouldn't have to grind it like birdseed, believe me!

-I think its perfectly sweet with honey and maple syrup which really helps to bind it together in the second half of baking.
+I think its perfectly sweet with honey and/or maple syrup which really helps to bind it together in the second half of baking.
 I do like when the chunks hold together so I can eat those on the go.

 And one final word - this recipe is totally flexible!
 If you don't like the nuts, or the berries, substitute what you love like walnuts, pistachios, dried apricots or raisins.